-City of Olathe offices will close on Monday, February 18 for the Presidents Day holiday.
+City of Olathe offices will close on Monday, January 20 for Martin Luther King, Jr. Day.
 The City’s trash and recycling collection schedule will NOT be impacted.